Maggiebj/DRLND_Navigation/README.md

 ## Executing
 In the notebook, be sure to change the kernel to match "drnd" by using the drop down in "Kernel" menu.
-Be sure the adjust the Reacher file location locally.
+Be sure the adjust the Banana file location locally.

 Executing Navigation.ipynb